AbhinJ/Email-sender/README.md

 # Email-sender

-Under Development
-MAin purpose of this app is for fedback....
+Main purpose of this app is for fedback and creating surveys